 Several websites, like Credit Karma and Credit Sesame, offer free credit scores, but they use their own calculation rather than the FICO score.
 And since the FICO score is the one used by most lenders in the country, it’s the one you’ll want to pay close attention to.

-VantageScore 3.0, while less popular, is also a good option because it’s actually calculated by the credit unions and its usage among financial institutions is increasing.
+VantageScore 3.0, while less popular, is also a good option because it’s actually calculated by the credit bureaus, and its usage among financial institutions is increasing.

-But unless you’re willing to pay for your FICO or VantageScore, it’s difficult to get an accurate view of your credit score for free.
+But unless you’re willing to pay for your FICO score or VantageScore, it’s difficult to get an accurate view of your credit score.

 Luckily, more and more credit card issuers are giving their customers free access to their personal FICO scores, and often even include credit monitoring service.
 Browse the list to see if any of your current credit cards provide this complimentary service.

-If yours isn’t on the list but you’ve been considering getting a new credit card for other reasons, you can use these as a starting point to select the right one for you.
+If your credit card isn’t on the list but you’ve been considering getting a new credit card for other reasons, you can use these as a starting point to select the right one for you.
 Just remember that you never need to carry a balance on your credit card to take advantage of a free FICO score offer.

-Here is a comprehensive list of credit cards offering a free FICO score.
+Here is a comprehensive list of credit cards that offer a free FICO score.
 You’ll find out what type of card you need, or whether general bank membership is enough to qualify.